kink-kat/kink-kat/README.md

 - Hi, I'm [@kink-kat](https://github.com/kink-kat).
 - This account is for stuff I don't want to associate with a personal account.
+  - If you do know who this account belongs to, I kindly ask you to not reveal that information, as it's seperate for a reason.
 - I work on [Master Project](https://github.com/kink-kat/mp-server), whose name is [subject to change](https://static.wikia.nocookie.net/steins-gate/images/a/af/PhoneWave_Anime.png/).